wanderingmoose/Arduino-VFD-Display-GPS/docs/HOW.md

-#Incscape generated case for the VFD GU7000 display and electronics.
+#Incscape generated case
-This case will also work for a 16x2 LCD display.
+VFD GU7000 display and electronics.
+GU7003 112x16 Noritake VFD display This case will also work for a 16x2 LCD display.
 Same foot print.